-Walking forces you to breathe more deeply and improves circulation, says Dr. Cooper, among other health benefits of walking for 15 minutes.
+davidf Walking forces you to breathe more deeply and improves circulation, says Dr. Cooper.
 Step outside if you can; if that’s not possible, you can gain many of the same benefits simply by walking to the bathroom or water cooler, or by pacing back and forth.
 “The key is to get up and move,” Dr. Cooper says.
-(Exercise makes your brain better, too.)

-“When I have the time, nothing is more stress relieving for me than a hot bath,” Dr. Weston says.
+JazzIRT “When I have the time, nothing is more stress relieving for me than a hot bath,” Dr. Weston says.
 “But when I don’t have time, I do the next-best thing: I wash my face or even just my hands and arms with hot water.
 The key is to imagine that I’m taking a hot bath.
 It’s basically a visualization exercise, but the hot water makes it feel real.”
-Check out these tips to make managing stress even easier by making your bath as relaxing as possible.
+Don’t miss these other ways to unwind that don’t involve cocktails or cookies.

-Listening to classical music is more than just a pleasant experience; it’s a healthy one.
+Oinegue Listening to classical music is more than just a pleasant experience; it’s a healthy one.
 A number of recent studies have shown that music can do everything from slow heart rate to increase endorphins.
 Good bets: Bach’s Air on the G-String, Beethoven’s Pastorale symphony, Chopin’s Nocturne in G, Handel’s Water Music, or pianist George Winston’s CDs Autumn or December.
-Here are some more incredible health benefits of listening to music.